We Use State Health Department Codes

-Businesses which serve or sell food to the public in Lafayette County are inspected by the Lafayette County Health Department, under authority of the State Health Department using the Missouri Food Code.
+Businesses that serve or sell food to the public in Lafayette County are inspected by the Lafayette County Health Department, under the authority of the State Health Department using the Missouri Food Code.

 The basic components of an inspection include: